aws-samples/failure-analysis-assistant/README_en.md

 [日本語で読む](./README.md)

 This is a sample implementation that responds to alarms sent to Slack by Amazon Q Developer in chat applications and helps analyze the root cause of the failure.
-This is the sample code for the demo shown at the AWS Summit Japan 2024 booth.
 This sample code provides the following feature:

 **Failure analysis assist**